-Austria, a small country in the center of Europe has contributed quite a lot to the development of modern coffee culture in Europe and far beyond.
+Even a casual visitor will soon notice the importance of coffee in Austria.
+Austria is a small country in the center of Europe that has contributed quite a lot to the development of modern coffee culture in Europe and far beyond.
 You will find many coffee shops around the world carrying names like Café Mozart, Vienna Coffee House relating to Austria.
 Even the American coffee chain Blue Bottle Coffee borrowed its name from one of the first Viennese coffee houses, the “Zur

 Austria was formerly the center of the Habsburg Empire, tucked away in the alps and having only about the same number of inhabitants as New York City.
 But as little as this country is, it has had a significant influence on the development of European coffee culture over the last 330+ years.